a-hamdi/GPU/README.md

 I implemented the Muon optimization algorithm in CUDA, leveraging GPU parallelism for efficient gradient computation and parameter updates.
 The implementation follows the algorithm's key steps: computing the gradient, applying momentum-based accumulation, approximating the inverse square root using the Newton-Schulz method, and updating the parameters.
 The CUDA kernel efficiently handles element-wise operations on tensors, ensuring high-performance execution.
 By utilizing shared memory and optimized matrix operations, the implementation accelerates the Muon algorithm, making it suitable for large-scale machine learning tasks.

+## Day 47
+### Files: `spba_multi_gpu.cpp`

+I implemented a multi-GPU Single-Parameter Bees Algorithm (SPBA) using HIP, which leverages parallel GPU execution to evaluate candidate solutions concurrently.
+In this implementation, the algorithm optimizes a test function (Sphere function) by iteratively refining a population of candidate solutions.
+A single parameter (α) controls the perturbation magnitude during local search, striking a balance between exploration and exploitation.
+HIP kernels perform the heavy lifting by calculating objective values in parallel across multiple GPUs, while the CPU orchestrates the selection, local search, and global random search steps.
+This approach makes the algorithm highly scalable and efficient for large-scale optimization tasks on systems equipped with many GPUs.

+## Day 48
+### Files: `lbfgs.cu`

+I implemented a CUDA-based version of the L-BFGS optimization algorithm, leveraging GPU parallelism to accelerate the two-loop recursion for search direction computation.
+The implementation includes custom CUDA kernels for parallel dot product computation, vector operations (subtraction, scaling, addition), and efficient memory management to minimize host-device communication.
+The search direction is computed using a simplified two-loop recursion, updating intermediate vectors based on correction pairs and scaling factors.
+By optimizing memory access and reducing redundant computations, this implementation enhances performance for large-scale optimization tasks in machine learning and scientific computing.

 ### Future challenges:
 - Day 15 - mandatory FA2-forward   (Done)